 - Pay an approved provider to provide tests or run a test site for you.

 - If you cannot provide testing, you can ask your employees to get a rapid lateral flow test at home or at a test site.

 We can support you with options 1 and 2, simply by calling 01622 717700 or sending us an email to email@example.com

 How to Check that COVID-19 Testing Providers are Reputable?

-The UK government has produced new legislation to ensure that anyone providing COVID-19 test services is reputable.
-Any provider must be accredited ISO 15189 and ISO 22870 or have evidence that they have applied for the standards and are working towards it.
+There is legislation to ensure that anyone providing COVID-19 test services is reputable.
+Any provider must be accredited to ISO 15189 and ISO 22870 or have evidence that they have applied for the standards and are working towards it.
 ISO 22870:2016 gives specific requirements applicable to point-of-care testing and is intended to be used in conjunction with ISO 15189.
-As they are internationally recognised standards, having your test regime completed by an organisation meeting this standard will help to demonstrate globally that the testing process is robust and accurate.
+As these are internationally recognised standards, having your test regime completed by an accredited organisation will demonstrate that your testing process is robust and accurate.

 Further Help and Advice

-PHSC has been working to support clients wishing to introduce COVID-19 Testing at the Workplace.
-There are several providers offering a range of services, and one who we have found to deliver a prompt, professional and pro-active testing support package is the Harley Street Clinic.
+PHSC has been supporting clients wishing to introduce COVID-19 Testing at the Workplace.
+There are several providers offering a range of services.
+One we have found to deliver a prompt, professional and pro-active testing support package is the Harley Street Clinic.
 Please click here if you would like to know more about their services or to purchase some Tests Kits.

-And of course, if you would like to speak to a specialist safety practitioner for impartial help and support, please call us on 01622 717700 or email .
-We can talk through your thoughts, concerns and ideas and help you decide if COVID-19 testing is suitable for your own workplace.
+If you would like to speak to a specialist safety practitioner for impartial help and support, please call us on 01622 717700.
+Alternatively send us an email at .
+We can talk through your thoughts and ideas to help you decide if COVID-19 testing is suitable for your own workplace.